-During the financial year ended 30 June 2021 ("FY2021"), the Group successfully acquired a jack-up liftboat, Teras Conquest 7 with its Singaporean strategic business partner.
-With the acquisition, the new liftboat chartering business shall be another key revenue and profit contributor to the Group under the Vessel Chartering Division.
-The liftboat chartering business commenced its contribution at the beginning of 4th quarter of FY2021.
+Through its Vessel Chartering Division, the Group offers a wide range of solutions to its customers.
+The Group successfully acquired a jack-up liftboat, Teras Conquest 7 ("TC7") jointly with its Singaporean strategic business partner in 2021.
+With the acquisition, the liftboat chartering business has emerged as another key revenue and profit contributor to the Group under the Vessel Chartering Division.